Lesona-Systems/Underwolf/README.md

 # Underwolf

 Underwolf is my current best answer to updating my World of Warcraft addons.
-It utilizes Python's built-in webbrowser library to navigate to CurseForge download pages and download the specified addons, unzip them, and move them into the WoW addon folder.
+It utilizes Python's built-in webbrowser library to navigate to CurseForge download pages and download the specified addons (listed, one per line, in url_list.txt), unzip them, and move them into the WoW addon folder.

 The script currently requires uBlock Origin and it's ability to "fast-forward" the imposed 5-second wait time before the download starts on CurseForge download pages (-_-).
 Without uBlock Origin, the script will not work.